fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 **Try It Out**

-You can run your code in Codespace, run the following commands:
+You can run your code in Codespace.
+Run the following commands:

 Install the dependencies

 ```bash